siam-biswas/Engine/README.md

 1. for Projects, just drag all the (.swift) files from (Source\Engine) to the project tree
 2. for Workspaces, include the whole Engine.xcodeproj

-For installing ENGINE in your project we recommend the manual process by which you can get the full controll for customizing ENGINE elements based on your preferences.
+For installing `Engine` in your project we recommend the manual process by which you can get the full controll for customizing ENGINE elements based on your preferences.

 ## License